Signal-to-Noise Ratio Calculator

 - Computing a communication channel's bandwidth and capacity 📡.

 Might we suggest taking a look at the bandwidth calculator to get a clear picture of what bandwidth and Mbps are!

 Signal-to-noise ratio calculator

 Our signal-to-noise ratio calculator is a convenient tool that calculates the ratio between the desired signal level and the acceptable background noise.

 Now, let's come back to our original question, "Why is calculating this ratio so important?"

 Imagine you are having a conversation with your friend, and it's going swimmingly.
-Now, imagine you a lot more people arrive and everyone is talking to someone while you are trying to have a conversation with your friend.
-It's still lovely but your friend gets cut off more and more.
+Now, imagine a lot more people arriving, and everyone is talking to someone while you are trying to have a conversation with your friend.
+It's still lovely, but your friend gets cut off more and more.
 Now, imagine you are at a concert, and you want to chat with your friend.
-It seems tedious and exhausting trying to repeat what you're saying because of the loud music, which for you is the background noise.
+It seems tedious and exhausting trying to repeat what you're saying because of the loud music, which for you, is the background noise.

 Your voice here is the signal, and the concert music is the noise.